lionzan/ventilator/BOM.md

 # Bill of Materials

 The link shows an example of the material used.
-We assume that Ambu bag and respiratory pipe are supplied by the hospital so that they are compatibel (mine were not, but it's what I could find on ebay)
+We assume that Ambu bag and respiratory pipe are supplied by the hospital so that they are compatible.
+Mine were not (but it's what I could find on ebay) so that I had to hack a way to connect them.

 Hospital supplies
 - #1 [Ambu bag](https://www.ebay.co.uk/itm/Adult-Resus-Bag-1600ml-Size-5-Mask-TDM-BVM-1600/153436778683?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649)